Posted by Paul Wells on April 27, 2019

 Recently, there’s been an uptick of support at the Independent Voter Network (IVN) for an election reform proposal called “The Public Ballot”.
 Basically, the existing Democrat and Republican primaries are not altered, but a third major party primary for Independent and minor party candidates is added.
+A quick look at the ballots confirms this.

 Shown next – for reference, is a diagram of the three ballots available to voters in a hybrid primary state.
 Note that no candidate or voter is excluded, and the name of every candidate appears on every ballot.
 Like the top-two primary, the hybrid primary is a single open election.
 The private party primaries and their associated exclusion are permanently abolished.

 In a free, open election, all voters and candidates participate regardless of party affiliation, and the name of every candidate appears on every ballot.
 Minor party and Independent candidates must have an equal and unfettered opportunity to solicit the support of major party voters.
-As shown above, the names of major party candidates appear on the public ballot, but the names of Independent and Third party candidates don’t appear on the major party ballots.
+As shown above, the names of major party candidates appear on the public ballot, but the names of Independent and minor party candidates don’t appear on the major party ballots.
 The public ballot proposal incorporates an artificial barrier that prevents major party voters from crossing party lines.

 The public ballot proposal is not election reform – it’s exactly the opposite.
 The public ballot proposal perpetuates and safeguards the major party primaries as private political party functions.
 In spite of claims to the contrary, there is no attempt to eliminate voter or candidate exclusion.
 It’s a sham.